San Antonio's Life Science Hub

 San Antonio’s healthcare and bioscience industry comprises a uniquely diverse set of resources.
 San Antonio is home to world-renowned research centers, universities, military medicine and private companies.
 Our collaborative culture permeates the life science industry in research and service agreements, advice, and even sharing resources, making it easier to do business here.

-According to the latest San Antonio Chamber of Commerce Economic Impact Study, San Antonio’s healthcare and bioscience industry contributed over $40B to the economy in 2017 and is responsible for one out of every 6 jobs in San Antonio.
+According to the latest San Antonio Chamber of Commerce Economic Impact Study, San Antonio’s healthcare and bioscience industry contributed over $42B to the economy in 2019 and is responsible for nearly one out of every five jobs in San Antonio.
 The healthcare and bioscience industry continues to grow with an increase of over 50,000 jobs in the past decade.

 Life Science in SA